Jisha-George/RoboticsMasters/README.md

 # RoboticsM

-The chosen focus of area was Navigation, in which the weed killer robot will have to navigate through the environment with various different objects, from static to dynamic.
+The chosen focus of area was Navigation, the robot has to navigate through the environment with various different objects, from static to dynamic.

-A package was used to convert point clouds from the velodyne rings into laserscan data, this was done because the laserscan could not detect objects that were low down.
+A package converts pointclouds from velodyne rings into laserscan data, this was used to detect objects that were low down.

+To install:
+`rosdep --from-paths . -i -y`
+`catkin_make`
+`source ./devel/setup.bash`
+`roslaunch ass1_1 mapping.launch`
+`rosrun ass1_1 test.py`

+Unique features:
+ - can detect and map low objects
+ - can stop before hitting objects
+ - converts pointclouds to laserscan